Installation of New Technology Will Reduce Reporting Hurdles, Allowing Providers More Time to Focus on Child Wellness

 MeHI’s grant program incentivizes national vendors to dedicate resources towards this Massachusetts specific initiative to alleviate one of the challenges experienced by the behavioral health provider community serving MassHealth children and youth.
 Not only will the vendors build the interface on the client side, but they will also establish the connection needed for the upload to occur, and will continue supporting these clients at no cost, for up to two years, to ensure the system operates properly.

-MeHI, or the Massachusetts eHealth Institute at the Massachusetts Technology Collaborative, is the state's entity for healthcare innovation, technology, and competitiveness and is responsible for advancing the dissemination of health information technology throughout Massachusetts, including the deployment of electronic health records systems in healthcare provider settings and connecting them through the Mass HIway, the statewide health information exchange.
-For more information, please visit http://mehi.masstech.org and follow @MassEHealth.
+The Massachusetts eHealth Institute at the Massachusetts Technology Collaborative, is the Commonwealth’s entity for healthcare innovation, technology, and competitiveness, and partners with industry, government, and healthcare organizations to support the Massachusetts Digital Health Initiative on behalf of Governor Charlie Baker.
+MeHI also helps all the Commonwealth’s providers harness the benefits of electronic health records and the Mass HIway, the statewide health information exchange.
+For more information, please visit https://mehi.masstech.org and follow @MassEHealth.
+Learn more about the Massachusetts Digital Health Initiative at www.massdigitalhealth.org.